Elliott Bay Marine VHF Monitor

 - Raspberry Pi radio edge (Raspberry Pi 4 starter kit): VHF voice capture, AIS decode, live audio publishing, activity detection, and bounded local buffers.

-- Small Ubuntu home server: private API, raw-audio uploads, transcription, transcript corrections, public exports, and telemetry.
+- Ubuntu micro-computer: private API, raw-audio uploads, transcription, transcript corrections, public exports, and telemetry.

 - AWS public edge: private S3 origins, CloudFront, DynamoDB, API Gateway/Lambda for AIS, ACM, and Route 53.